 Results.
 Table 2 reports the results from the estimation procedure outlined above.
 Columns labeled '1999' and '2005' report estimates using the 1999 and 2005 measures of consumption respectively.
-Columns with household controls control for education, marital status, and family size in addition to age group and average annual labor income in year t.
+Columns with household controls control for education, marital status, and family size.
 The left four columns report the estimated MPS for each income quintile when the symmetric income average is used to construct the proxy for permanent income.
 A clear pattern emerges.
 Household in higher income quintiles tend to have higher marginal propensities to save out of permanent income.
 The differences are especially pronounced between the top quintile and the 3rd and 4th quintile, and between the 3rd and 4th quintile, and the bottom 2 quintiles.
 The panels on the right report estimates using lagged labor income to construct the proxy for permanent income.
 The results are largely similar.

 The final column takes average savings rates out of current income for each permanent income quintile and multiplies them by 1.3 - the permanent income elasticity of savings implied by Straub (2019).
-Multiplying a rate by an elasticity generates the derivative required by the formula.
-The estimated MPS implied by this procedure are very similar to the direct estimates.
+Multiplying a rate by an elasticity generates the derivative required